 Topics that are okay to raise with new people include sports, films, music, hobbies, the weather etc.

 In Australia it is illegal to discriminate against someone because of their race, gender, sexual orientation, disability, social, political or religious beliefs.

 Racial vilification (slandering or defaming someone on racial grounds) is also illegal.

 Women in Australia are independent and may discuss a variety of issues openly.
 Women are equal in Australian culture and should be respected as such.

-If there is a crosswalk or crossing lights use these to cross the road.
-Although it is uncommon, you can be fined for not crossing at the lights especially in the city.
+If there is a crosswalk or crossing lights, use these to cross the road.
+Although it’s uncommon, you can be fined for not crossing at the lights especially in the city.

 It is polite to say 'excuse me' when trying to get someone's attention, exiting a conversation, or when trying to get past someone.